IgniteUI/igniteui-docfx/en/components/snackbar.md

 </div>
 ```
 If the sample is configured properly, you should see the demo sample.
 A snackbar appears displaying a text message when the button is clicked.
-As you can see in the code snippet above one way to set the massage displayed in the snackbar is to use the content projection.
-But if you need to switch the value programmatically based on some custom logic you can just pass the value as a parameter to the `show` method.
+As you can see in the code snippet above, one way to set the massage displayed in the snackbar is to use the content projection.
+But if you need to switch the value programmatically based on some custom logic you can just pass the value as a parameter to the [`show()`]({environment:angularApiUrl}/classes/igxsnackbarcomponent.html#show) method.

 ```html
 <!--sample.component.html-->